-It also is often the source of production for synthetic drugs such as ecstasy and meth amphetamines.
+It also is often the source of production for synthetic drugs such as ecstasy and methamphetamines.
+These are not for sale in Coffeeshops in Amsterdam.
 The police are raiding drug labs all the time, often in farms in the middle of nowhere.
-A lot of drugs are also arriving into Rotterdam, Europe’s largest port.
+A lot of drugs are also arriving in Rotterdam, Europe’s largest port.

-The attitude of the ministry to coffeeshops in Amsterdam is a pragmatic one.
-Evidence suggests that tough repression does not to work.
+The attitude of the ministry to coffee shops in Amsterdam is a pragmatic one.
+Evidence suggests that tough repression does not work.
 You just drive problems underground where they are even harder to deal with.
 The ministry advocates dealing with the issues with proven curative methods.

 The policy has three main objectives:

 - Eliminate public nuisance, because that helps everyone enjoy life more.